Electric Jet Aircraft

-Pete Bitar founded Electric Jet Aircraft in 2018, pursuing a lifelong goal to build an electric powered jetpack.
-Electric Jet Aircraft’s VertiCycle is a Vertical Take-Off and Landing (VTOL) hoverbike and a competitor in the GoFly Prize competition.
+Pete Bitar founded Electric Jet Aircraft in 2018 in Indiana, USA, pursuing a lifelong goal to build an electric powered jetpack.
+Electric Jet Aircraft’s VertiCycle is an electric vertical takeoff and landing (eVTOL) hoverbike and a competitor in Boeing's GoFly Prize (USA) competition.

 The VertiCycle appears to use the same lift motors as the company’s EJ-1B jetpack.
-The cycle has four duct fans providing a combined 784 lb (356 kg) of thrust.
-The prototype has an open pilot’s seat and roll bar centered above the quad fan arrangement.
-It is believed to be a hybrid system of gas and batteries.
 It is surmised that like the EJ-1 roll and balance are controlled by computer while forward, reverse, and yaw maneuvers are manually controlled.